giotto-ai/giotto-tda/doc/library.rst

 .. code-block:: python

-  from gtda.homology import VietorisRipsPersistence vietorisrips_tr = VietorisRipsPersistence()
+  from gtda.homology import VietorisRipsPersistence
+  VR = VietorisRipsPersistence()

 which calculates :ref:`persistence diagrams <persistence diagram>` from a :ref:`point cloud <finite metric spaces and point clouds>`.

 .. code-block:: python

-  diagrams = vietorisrips_tr.fit_transform(point_clouds)
+  diagrams = VR.fit_transform(point_clouds)

 You can create features from the persistence diagrams in a similar way, using, for example, the :ref:`BettiCurve <BettiCurve>` transformer.

 .. code-block:: python

-  from gtda.diagrams import PersistenceEntropy image_tr = PersistenceEntropy()
+  from gtda.diagrams import PersistenceEntropy
+  PR = PersistenceEntropy()
-  features = image_tr.fit_transform(diagrams)
+  features = PE.fit_transform(diagrams)

-Extraction of topological features phrased in terms of transformers allows you to use the standard tools from scikit-learn, combining topological features with standard models and like grid-search or cross-validate your model.
+Extraction of topological features phrased in terms of transformers allows you to use the standard tools from ``scikit-learn``, combining topological features with standard models and like grid-search or cross-validate your model.

 .. code-block:: python